PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 </figure>
 </div>

+---

 ## Marking & results

 ### Manual marking (*Essay* type questions)

 If a Test contains *Essay* type questions, these must be manually marked.
 This must occur before scores or feedback for auto-marked questions can be released, so Essay questions should be avoided in most cases.

+!!!
+Tip

-1. Make sure that the Test is Hidden from students to prevent accidentally releasing marks early.
+    Make sure that the Test is Hidden from students to prevent accidentally releasing marks early.

-2. To open a Test submission, click the *Submissions* tab within the Test and select an attempt from the list.
+1. To open a Test submission, click the *Submissions* tab within the Test and select an attempt from the list.
 For other methods to access submissions, see our [guide to open Ultra Assignment submissions](../ultra/assignment-marking.md#1-open-a-submission).
 </br>![](images/test-marking-open-submission.png)
-3. Marking methods:
+2. Marking methods:
     - **Anonymous: mark by student**.
 If anonymous marking is on, Essay type questions must be marked within the full attempt.
 Question order will differ between attempts if randomisation was used.
     </br>![One attempt highlighted in left panel attempt list, with essay question and other questions from that attempt.](images/test-marking-by-student.png)
     - **Non-anonymous: mark by question**.
 Click the **Questions** tab above the student list to group all the responses for each question.
 The question text is shown above the responses.
     </br>![One question highlighted in left panel question list, with collated answers for the same essay question from all students](images/test-marking-by-question.png)
-4. Review each essay question response.
+3. Review each essay question response.
 If an *example correct response* has been provided, click the chevron icon in the bottom right to show/hide it.
 Enter a score in the *mark pill* in the top right.
 ![Essay question and student response with example answer text and mark entered](images/test-marking-essay-question.png)
-5. Once each essay question in an attempt has been marked, the final score is updated in the overall mark pill (on Student view).
+4. Once each essay question in an attempt has been marked, the final score is updated in the overall mark pill (on Student view).
 </br>![Attempt mark shown at top of specific attempt and for each student in left panel attempt list](images/test-marking-scores.png)
-6. **Anonymous marking:** once marking is complete, click **Post all marks** on the Test submissions tab to de-anonymise results.
+5. When marking is complete, click *Post all marks* on the Test submissions tab (if anonymously marked, this will also **de-anonymise results**).
+6. When ready to release marks, make the Test (and site, if needed) visible to students.

 ### Student view of assessment results